 Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function; dystrophic changes (eg, muscle fiber necrosis and regeneration) are seen on biopsy specimens.

-Facioscapulohumeral muscular dystrophy (FSHMD) is the most prevalent type of muscular dystrophy and occurs in 7/1000 people vs 5/1000 people with Duchenne or Becker muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
+Facioscapulohumeral muscular dystrophy (FSHMD) is the most prevalent type of muscular dystrophy and occurs in 7/1000 people vs about 0.5/1000 people with Duchenne or Becker muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
 Becker dystrophy... read more .
 It is an autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more disorder.
 In about 98% of patients, FSHMD is caused by a deletion on the long arm of chromosome 4, at the 4q35 locus.
-In about 10 to 33% of patients, the mutation is de novo (sporadic) rather than inherited.
+In up to 30% of patients, the mutation is de novo (sporadic) rather than inherited.

 Symptoms and Signs